Ronald A. Yaros

 Recent Publications

-Yaros, Ronald A., Powers, Elia, Oh, Soo-Kwang (in press).
-"Reporting a New Cancer Risk: Analyzing Online Coverage of the World Health Organization’s Announcement About Possible Dangers from Cell Phones."
-Accepted for publication in the Newspaper Research JournalJanuary 2013.
+Yaros, Ronald A., Powers, Elia, Oh, Soo-Kwang (2014).
+“Reporting a New Cancer Risk: Analyzing Online Coverage of the World Health Organization’s Announcement About Possible Dangers from Cell Phones.”
+Newspaper Research Journal.

 Yaros, Ronald A. (2012).
 "Social Media And Education: Do Personalization And Interactivity Facilitate Learning?"
 In H.S.
 Noor Al-Deen, J.A.
 Hendricks (Eds.)
 Social Media: Usage And Impact, Lexington Books